bitnami/charts/bitnami/clickhouse/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 7.0.0

+This major updates the Zookeeper version from 3.8.x to 3.9.x.
+Instead of overwritting it in this chart values, it will automatically use the version defined in the zookeeper subchart.

 ### To 6.0.0